Wednesday, February 24, 2021

 The zine is close to system-agnostic, with only fairly broad pointers at something akin to Oe or Basic D&D. For instance, creature stats list defense by comparative armour type and damage by comparative weapon type.
 The only hard number I see is Morale.

-The first section is a really nice overview of the geographical nature of the barrier islands - a coastal where fresh and salt waters meet and islands come and go due to erosion or agglutination of material.
+The first section is a really nice overview of the geographical nature of the barrier islands - a coastal area where fresh and salt waters meet and islands come and go due to erosion or agglutination of material.
 This section includes a generator for islands by size/type and ends with a nice encounter table that cleverly divides the day into six four-hour shifts.

 The second section is an 'island crawl' featuring a few islands and sites on them.
 There isn't a lot of detail here, just quick descriptions of places, each with some goings-on and story hooks.
 A small site-map or two would have been nice here, but it has plenty to go on for a number of sessions, given a reasonably creative GM.